 BMW factory driver from 2019

 The big change happened in 2019 when Yelloly joined BMW Motorsport as factory driver in GT races.
-He will drive a BMW M6 GT3 in different GT competitions with different customer teams.
+He was driving a BMW M6 GT3 in different GT competitions with different customer teams.